 THE DIVORCE PROCESS

-A divorce can be a very emotional, stressful, and difficult process.
-The dissolution of a marriage consequently affects each party’s parental rights and finances.
-It is important to consult with an experienced divorce lawyer about filing for divorce to ensure your rights are adequately protected throughout the divorce process.
-It is also important to understand the divorce process.
+The dissolution of a marriage can be a very emotional, stressful, and difficult process.
+It consequently affects each party’s parental rights and finances.
+It is important to consult with an experienced family lawyer to o understand the divorce process and ensure your rights are adequately protected throughout the preceedings.
 Although the legal procedures and proceedings may vary from case to case depending upon the facts of each case, the information below provides a road map of the divorce process.

 Filing of the Complaint for Divorce